teepluss/laravel-theme/README.md

 > You can force use theme to look up existing theme by passing parameter to method:
 > $theme->asset()->usePath('default')

-Using cook and serve to pack your assets.
+Using cook and serve to prepare your assets.

 ~~~php
 // In your main config or theme config.